 There are different types of out-of-pocket costs for Part D drugs.
-The amount that you pay for a drug is called cost sharing and there are three ways you may be asked to pay.
+The amount that you pay for a drug is called cost sharing and there are two ways you may be asked to pay.

-- Deductible is the amount you pay for drugs before our plan begins to pay its share. - Copayment is a fixed amount you pay each time you fill a prescription. - Coinsurance is a percentage of the total cost you pay each time you fill a prescription.
+- Copayment is a fixed amount you pay each time you fill a prescription. - Coinsurance is a percentage of the total cost you pay each time you fill a prescription.